kicaj29/Kubernetes/README.md

 ![pods-scaling](images/pods-scaling.png)

 **Pods do not support resurrection.
 Every time new pod is set up it is completely new pod.** It means also that pods do not have fixed IP addresses - that`s why concept of services and labels was introduced.

+# ReplicaSet

+> "A ReplicaSet's purpose is to maintain a stable set of replica Pods running at any given time.
+As such, it is often used to guarantee the availability of a specified number of identical Pods."

 # Services
 Services offers **fixed** IP address, DNS name and load balancing.
 It is needed because new pods get different IP addresses every time.